EU Journeys

 not discuss the matter broadly to protect the privacy and rights of the child

+and others involved.
 5. External Notification: The Safeguarding Focal Point will assess

 the report and take necessary action.
 In accordance with Greek law,